Famous popiah and Peranakan kueh chang shops are latest additions to NHB’s heritage galleries

 Located at 95 Joo Chiat Road since it was founded by the late Quek Tren Wen in 1938, the shop takes pride in its handmade popiah skin and fillings.
 Mr Quek died in 2001.

-Artefacts on display include a heating coil used by Mr Quek while preparing ingredients, which acted as a stove.
+Artefacts on display include a heating coil used by Mr Quek while preparing popiah skins, which acted as a stove.

 Third-generation owner Michael Ker, 47, gave up his previous profession as a pharmacist and took over the business in 2012.
 He used various methods to promote the business, creating an online presence for the store and catering services for hotels.